Peyman-HK/Stabilized-HiDe-MK/README.md

 To obtain the FDR and power through the feature importance score learned by HiDe-MK, you should run the R script FDR_Pow_MK.R.
 The target FDR levels are set from 0.01 to 0.20 with step size 0.01.

-The simulation datasets were also written in R programming language for both classification and regression problems with filenames Gen_CLS_LRS.R and Gen_Reg_LRS.R.
+The simulation datasets were also written in R programming language for both classification and regression problems, reproducible by Gen_CLS_LRS.R and Gen_Reg_LRS.R.